eransc/react-ace-cytospace/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Project Name

 EditorCytoscapce

 This is an example on how to cobmine
 Ace Editor to control cytoscape Graph - React App

 ## Project Status

 This project is currently in development.
 Users can modify nodes and edges in the editor and see visual graph representation.
 Other development is still in progress.

+## Use Cases

+Adding ...
+can copy paste node at the end of the nodes collection (change id and label) can copy paste edge at the end of the edges collection (change target and source)

+Deleting ...
+first delete the edges just after the node connected to them node lables can be changed

+TODO
+currently no catching errors like when putting edge data in nodes collection

 ## Available Scripts